AadiVishwakarma/AadiVishwakarma/README.md

 ### Hello!
 See what am I working on. 🖐

 - ✍ Currently working on...
-C++ skills
+Spring Boot, React, Kotlin
 - 🎯 Passionate about...
-Machine Learning and Data Science
+Technologies
 - ✌ Skills ...
 Python, Java , Flask
 - 😍 Hobbies ...
 Exploring psycology, philosophic and entrepreneurial contents
 - 💬 Ask me about ...
 Anything